eLearningHub/.github/profile/README.md

-# eLearning Hub: Coding for the rest of us
+# eLearning Hub: Coding for the Rest of Us

 ## Personal Websites